 ওঁম শ্রী শ্রী গুরুপদ ভরসা মাত্র সার |

-Tomomi Paromita is a disciple of Parvathy Baul.
+Tomomi Paromita is a practitioner of Baul, a translator, and a woodcarving-painter.

 Since 2013, she has been practicing Baul path under the guidance of Parvathy Baul, and received her Baul name Prajna Paramita.